The best kind of Gingersnap Cookies is one with a slight crunch around the outer edges and a soft chewy center.

 Are Gingersnap Cookies hard or soft?

-The fact that Ginger Cookies have been a tradition in my family for 4 generations, these cookies have a special place in my heart.
-I love anything ginger, whether is in a nice stir-fry dinner or another type of dessert, I love the hint of spiciness it gives.
+Ginger Cookies have been a tradition in my family for four generations; these cookies have a special place in my heart.
+I love anything ginger, whether is in a nice stir-fry dinner or another type of dessert; I love the hint of spiciness it gives.

-Over the holidays I make a few ginger recipes, over and over again.
-I really don’t care if my family gets sick of these recipes over and over again, because it really is these few months out the entire year that we make all things ginger.
+Over the holidays, I make a few ginger recipes, over and over again.
+I donโt care if my family gets sick of these recipes over and over again because it is these few months out of the entire year that we make all things ginger.

 Other favorite ginger recipes for the holidays include: